 - Do City taxes pay for the Art Center staff, janitorial services, exhibitions, or programs?

 - Do City taxes help pay for capital upkeep?

 - What is the space breakdown of the building?

 - How do I get a job here?

 Is there an entry fee?

-No. The Torpedo Factory Art Center is open daily to the public.
+No. The Torpedo Factory Art Center is open to the public.

 Where should I start touring the building?

-The Art Center is home to the nation’s largest community of working artists’ studios under one roof.
-With more than 82 studios and 150 artists, it’s easy to wonder where to start.
+The Art Center is home to the nation’s oldest continuously operated community of working artists’ studios under one roof.
+With more than 74 studios and 165 artists, it’s easy to wonder where to start.
 The largest number of studios are concentrated on the 3rd floor.
 It’s recommended that first-time visitors start at the top and work back down to the 1st floor.
 An elevator is near the waterfront entrance.